lukmanr/CLVPipelines/README.md

 The building and deploying process have been automated using [GCP Cloud Build](https://cloud.google.com/cloud-build/docs/).
 The build config file can be found in `/cloud-build` folder of this repo.
 The build process goes through the following steps:
 1. Copy this github repo into the Cloud Build runtime environment
 1. Create a docker image to support custom build steps
-1. Build a base image for the pipeline's helper components (refer to the later sections to understand the pipeline's design)
+1. Build a base image for the pipeline's helper components (refer to the later sections to understand the pipeline's design).
+The name of the image is provided as a build parameter.
 1. Build an image that hosts components wrapping AutoML Tables API.
+The name of the image is provided as a build parameter.
 1. Update the YAML specifications of the AutoML Tables components with the name of the image created in the previous step
 1. Update the settings that control the pipelines' compilation.
 The values for these settings are provided as part of the build configuration.
+1. Compile the pipelines.
+1. Deploy the compiled pipelines to a GCS folder your project.
+The path to the folder is provided as a build parameter.
+1. Deploy the artifacts used by the pipelines at runtime to a GCS folder in your project.
+The path to the folder is provided as a build parameter.
+1. Deploy the component images to the Container Registry of your project.
+1. Copy the sample dataset to a GCS folder in your project.
+The path to the folder is provided as a build parameter.